A fair, smart and flexible energy system

 - Standards must embed fairness, ensuring providers deliver positive outcomes, not just avoid harm.

-- Advice needs to be independent, local, and tailored support.
+- Advice needs to be independent, local and tailored.
 Personalised guidance increases confidence and uptake of smart energy options.

 Acting now to avoid exclusion